baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

 ## Road Generation
 - A* algorithm for the main track, with weights on the vertices and on the edges to avoid height difference
-- then, to get closer to a clothoïd, since they have affine curvature, I minimizing the second derivative of the curvature by minimizing:
+- then, to get closer to a clothoïd, since they have affine curvature, I minimize the second derivative of the curvature by minimizing:
 $$
 \mathcal{E}(\gamma) = \int_0^1 ||\gamma^{(4)}(t)||^2 dt
 $$